course-dprep/Best-cities-to-rent-an-Airbnb-during-the-week/README.md

 4) Type: make
 5) The entire project should start running from the terminal/command prompt

-To run the entire project, type "make" in the command prompt and run. type make -n beforehand to check what changes will be made.

 Sidenotes:

 * Make has to be installed in order for it to work.